How is a website built? The 7 phases of web development

 - Mobile view is comfortable and readable?

-- The purchase/contact flow is intuitive?
+- Purchase or contact flow is intuitive?

-Phase 7: Launch and Support
+Phase 7: Launch and support

 - DNS configuration — pointing the domain to the new server